wbcsd/data-exchange-protocol/decisions/log/0033-piece-as-declaredunit.md

 ## Consequences

 - The proposal would require backwards breaking changes, so would only be releasable in v3 of the technical specifications
-- The proposal would resolve one interoperability blocker with Catena-X, which mandates piece as a declaredUnit
+- As of May 2024, TfS, Catena-X, and Green x Digital all endorse this proposal; further, the proposal would resolve one interoperability blocker with Catena-X, which mandates piece as a declaredUnit